gatsbyjs/gatsby/docs/blog/2018-11-01-hacktoberfest-wrapup/index.md

 #### ➡️ We created codeowner teams

-To split our time more efficiently, we [created codeowner teams](/blog/2018-10-12-uptick-docs-contributions-hacktoberfest/#with-great-contributions-comes-great-responsibility) to automatically notify Inkteam members when certain areas of review were required:
+To split our time more efficiently, we [created codeowner teams](/blog/2018-10-12-uptick-docs-contributions-hacktoberfest/#with-great-contributions-comes-great-responsibility) to automatically notify Gatsby team members when certain areas of review are required:

 - Core - Code owners for core functionality of Gatsby.
 - Docs - Maintainers who have special expertise in docs.